 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-VMware Cloud on AWS has emerged as a dynamic and evolving service that continues to plan and introduce new features and functionality over time.
-VMware maintains a searchable roadmap of VMware Cloud on AWS, and potential adopters can easily follow features as they move from planning and development through preview and into general availability.
+VMware Cloud on AWS has emerged as a dynamic and evolving service that continues to and features and functionality over time.
+VMware maintains a searchable roadmap of VMware Cloud on AWS, and potential adopters can easily follow features as they move from and development through preview and into general availability.

 For example, VMware moved two SDKs into preview in late November 2018: a vSphere Automation SDK allows programmatic access to compute resources, while a vSAN Management SDK allows programmatic access to storage resources.
 VMware vCenter Server manages both.
 Integration between VMware vSAN and Amazon Elastic Block Store for greater storage scalability and reduced overall total cost of ownership is also in preview.